Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Introduction

-However, many real-world excitations like those in materials, biological processes, and climate systems with memory effects, show long-range and temporal correlations.
-These excitations can be modeled using fractional Gaussian noise (FGN) \cite{mandelbrot1968fractional}, which is a stationary Gaussian process with strong long-range temporal correlation features.
-FGN has been used in many scientific and engineering fields \cite{vilk2022unravelling,januvsonis2020serotonergic,delgado2007reflected,hristopulos2003permissibility,karacan2009elastic,tey2025distinguishing,kusumayudha2022mathematical,dung2012on}.
-Because FGN is non-Markovian, it creates great challenges for analyzing the probabilistic responses of dynamic systems.
+However, many real-world systems, such as those arising in materials, biological processes, and climate systems, exhibit long-range correlations and memory effects.
+Typical memory-dependent stochastic models incorporate memory characteristics by adopting fractional operators or integro-differential formulations.
+Relevant studies have systematically examined these systems in terms of theory and numerical implementation \cite{badawi2024existence,badawi2025existence,badawi2025theoretical,badawi2026theoretical}.
+In engineering stochastic dynamics, fractional-order modeling has also been used to describe memory-dependent material or damping effects.
+Xu et al. \cite{xu2016method} developed an analytical method for strongly nonlinear stochastic systems with fractional damping, while Liu et al. \cite{liu2018active,liu2020bistability} studied vibration suppression and random fluctuation behavior in airfoil systems with fractional or viscoelastic memory effects.
+In the present work, we focus on a different but complementary source of the long-range correlations carried directly by the external stochastic excitation.
+These excitations can be modeled using fractional Gaussian noise (FGN) \cite{mandelbrot1968fractional}, which is a stationary Gaussian process with long-range correlation features.
+FGN has been used in many scientific and engineering fields \cite{vilk2022unravelling,januvsonis2020serotonergic,delgado2007reflected,hristopulos2003permissibility,karacan2009elastic,tey2025distinguishing,kusumayudha2022mathematical,dung2012on,feng2023deep}.
+Since FGN is non-Markovian, it creates great challenges for analyzing the probabilistic responses of dynamical systems.
 Although some progress has been made, it only applies to linear systems such as exact solutions for multidimensional linear systems excited by FGN \cite{vyoral2005kolmogorov}, and extensions to nonlinear systems are still limited.
 For nonlinear systems, Deng and Zhu \cite{lin2015responses} used equivalent linearization to study single-degree-of-freedom (SDOF) nonlinear oscillators under FGN excitation.
-But their method only worked for slightly nonlinear cases and low-order moments.
 Other related progress includes stochastic averaging methods for quasi-Hamiltonian systems under FGN \cite{lu2017stationary,deng2018stochastic}.
-These methods create approximate stationary PDF by running numerical simulations on averaged stochastic differential equations (SDEs), and even with these efforts, most existing methods are approximate.
+These methods create approximate stationary PDF by running numerical simulations on averaged stochastic differential equations (SDEs).
 They focus only on stationary solutions and provide little information about transient behavior.
 In addition, the classical framework of the FPK equation is based on Markovian assumptions.
 It cannot be used directly for systems driven by FGN because It\^o calculus does not work in non-Markovian situations.